rizalrenaldi/Illustrator-Script/README.md

 ## Scripts

 ### LayerRename-AddPrefix.jsx
-**Add Prefix to Layer Name** -- Tested on Adobe Illustrator 2019 -- Batch adding prefix to all visible layers in active document (invisible layer will not affected).
+**Add Prefix to Layer Name** -- Tested on Adobe Illustrator 2019 -- Batch adding prefix to all visible layers in active document (invisible layer will not be affected).
 Prefix is assigned from input box that appear when executing script.
 Adapted & modified from:
 - [https://stackoverflow.com/a/32877698](https://stackoverflow.com/a/32877698)
 - [https://community.adobe.com/t5/Illustrator/Script-rename-layers/m-p/2450915#M4589](https://community.adobe.com/t5/Illustrator/Script-rename-layers/m-p/2450915#M4589)